vaiish371/tp/docs/UserGuide.md

 ### 2.1.2 Removing a Module: `remove module`

-Removes a module from the list of modules.
+This commands allows you to remove a module from the list and will display an error message if you try to repeatedly remove the same module or a non-existent module.

 Format: `remove module MODULE_NAME`